 HAIRSPRAY AND LIGHTER

-Dawn flooded west over Houston like blood backtracking into the grey dope filling that morning’s syringe.
-Trap Boy stood frozen, arm raised, mouth open, a prehistoric peat man.
-The blue and white Volare made its turn onto B and everything began to move.
-Trap Boy cawed “No Joke, No Joke, No Joke,” and the others joined in, all strolling along the east side of the block between 2nd and 3rd.
+Twelve hundred miles away, dawn yielded, flooding west over Houston like blood backtracking into the grey dope filling that morning’s syringe.
+Trap Boy stood frozen, arm raised, mouth open, a prehistoric peat man, until the blue and white Volare made its turn onto B and everything began to move.
+He cawed “No Joke, No Joke, No Joke” and the other mad hatters joined in, all strolling along the east side of the street between 2nd and 3rd.
 The patrol car’s windows were rolled down, the two blueberries slumped in their seats, staring ahead.
-Cash, Chinatown, Poison echoed through gutted space like deep flamenco song.
-Something was happening that wouldn’t happen again.
-The air could be torn at any moment and no one had a clue what would come spilling out; the city, a rat’s whisker away from shattering.
+Cash, Chinatown, Poison echoed through gutted space; something was happening that wouldn’t happen again; the air was torn with no one having a clue what had just spilled out the gash; the city, a rat’s whisker away from shattering.